TrevorCD/LED-Audio-Visualizer/README.md

 > [!NOTE]
 > The Pictoral Circuit Diagram is missing key information:
-> - The USB power icon refers to Cable A and The Arduino needs to be plugged into the INIU portable via Cable B. See items 7, 3, 8 in [Electronic Components](#electronic-components).
+> - The USB power icon refers to Cable A, and, The Arduino needs to be plugged into the INIU portable via Cable B. See items 7, 3, 8 in [Electronic Components](#electronic-components).
 > - Both the USB cable to the Arduino and transistor need to have a 10Ω 5W resistor to prevent the INIU battery from performing automatic shutoff.

 > [!TIP]